Senior Leadership Team

 I have been in education since 1993 when I started out as a teaching assistant working for Service Children's Education in Belgium.
 Over the years I completed my degree in English and Music with The Open University and have worked in a variety of schools in Germany, Dorset, Worcestershire and Warwickshire. teaching all year groups.
 I quickly moved into leadership and this is my 3rd headship.
 I am an extremely positive person and instil 'can do' attitudes in the children under my care.
 I want the children to have fun and look back on their primary education remembering all the good times.
 I encourage my staff to research different ways they can improve educational experiences for children and have completed a post graduate certificate in educational research myself focusing on mathematical learning and behaviour management.

 I am married with one son who is a chef.
-My husband is an electrical engineer.
+My husband is an electronics engineer.
 I love animals and have 2 west highland terriers, chickens, quails, guinea pigs and fish.
 In my spare time I enjoy tracing my family history, writing (particularly plays for schools), listening to music, visiting new places and gardening.
 I am also a huge Strictly fan and love to dance.
 I have been known to break into a waltz or a Charleston in assembly.

 Miss Tabitha Bradburn